JasonKessler/scattertext/README.md

 * [Turning Unstructured Content into Kernels of Ideas](https://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas) for an introduction to the metrics and algorithms used.

 ##What's new
+### 0.0.2.4.1
+Fixed links in Readme, and made regex NLP available in CLI.

 ### 0.0.2.4
 Added the command line tool, and fixed a bug related to Empath visualizations.